-In 2007 Dukes filed legislation requiring school districts in Texas to include a teen dating violence identification and education program into their campus safety programs.
+Dukes previously filed legislation requiring school districts in Texas to include a teen dating violence identification and education program into their campus safety programs.
 She also filed legislation that created the Texas Film Incentive program.

 She was recognized in 1995 by the Lone Star Chapter of the Sierra Club with the "New Leadership for the Environment Award” and Human Rights Campaign named her the 1999 “Outstanding Human Rights Advocate.”
 She was named “State Legislator of the Year” by the National Association of Small Disadvantaged Businesses and was awarded the YWCA “Woman of the Year Award” in 2002.

 In 1995, Dukes was selected as a part of the 1995 American Council of Young Political Leaders (ACYPL) delegation to Taiwan, and by the group’s ancillary group, the Atlantic Association of Young Political Leaders (AAYPL), to represent the United States in a conference on the future of NATO in the 21st century.
 She was also selected by the Japan Society to become a 1997 Local Public Policy Fellow.